focal-lab/focal-website-2/content/positions/drone-pilot/index.md

   reconstructions with under-canopy 360-degree (GoPro) imagery to better capture understory trees, shrubs, and logs.
 This project involves drone and ground imagery collection and ground-based vegetation inventory to support development and validation of automated inventory methods.
-1. A study of forest recovery 10-40 years post-wildfire that will use drone and NAIP imagery to train and validate a computer vision model for mapping trees establishing following decades-old fires across southern, central, and northern California.
+1. A study of forest recovery 10-40 years post-wildfire that will use drone and NAIP imagery to develop a computer vision model for mapping trees establishing following decades-old fires across southern, central, and northern California.
 This project involves drone flights only, no ground-based imagery or manual inventory.

-This position may be combined with the [Extension: Field Logistics & Data Manager](/positions/extension-field-logistics-and-data-manager) position and/or [Extension: Data Scientist](/positions/data-scientist) position for interested applicants with the necessary additional qualifications.
+This position may be combined with the [Extension: Field Logistics & Data Manager](/positions/extension-field-logistics-and-data-manager) position and/or [Extension: Data Scientist](/positions/extension-data-scientist) position for interested applicants with the necessary additional qualifications.
 This would extend the employment period and responsibilities.

 ## Job description